-One of the mistakes websites owners make while maintaining website is when they fail to perform routine updates on their website.
-Regular updates optimize site load speed, ensure stable functionality, keep your website running smooth and prevent malware.
-It does not matter what kind of platform you use when update shows up it will be shown in a way to catch your attention.
+One of the mistakes websites owners make while maintaining websites is when they fail to perform routine updates on their website.
+Regular updates optimize site load speed, ensure stable functionality, keep your website running smoothly, and prevent malware.
+It does not matter what kind of platform you use when an update shows up it will be shown in a way to catch your attention.
 Before updating be sure that you made a backup, as it really helps if something goes wrong during the update.
 If you are not sure that you can make it by yourself, the best way to keep the website up and running is to contact the developing company to do constant updates.

 6. Website in Maintenance Mode

-When you plan to put your website on maintenance it is important to let users know that there are works happening or even better it is to inform them beforehand that there will be technical works proceeded during the particular time period.
+When you plan to put your website on maintenance it is important to let users know that works are happening or even better it is to inform them beforehand that there will be technical works proceeded during the particular time period.
 It can be done by installing the WordPress Maintenance Mode plugin.

 7. Make Sure Your Website is SSL Certified

-While you think about how to maintain your website it is normal to get a question about security.
+While you think about how to maintain your website it is normal to get a security question.
 Here is another important thing for your website: it is the SSL Certificate.
 In fact, it is important to that point that Google standards require your website to have it if you want to rank at the top of your potential.
 If a website is certified with SSL it will be shown as a locked padlock on the left side of the browser bar.
 For people who visit your site, it is a symbol of security and trust since their data is protected.
 If your website has fields that provide credit card payments, it is crucial to have SSL.
-If customers data will be leaked to third parties it may lead to legal action towards your company.
+If customers’ data will be leaked to third parties it may lead to legal action towards your company.